1. Introduction

 The software engineering industry has become increasingly dependent on web APIs.
 The increasing usage of cloud computing and HTTP might explain that.

 A software development team must ensure they design helpful and user-friendly APIs.
-The main challenge in traditional development approaches is to keep agility when, at the same time, we design the API contract and implement the business logic of new products.
+The main challenge in traditional development approaches is to keep agility when, at the same time, we create the API contract and implement the business logic of new products.

 In this article, we’ll introduce API-First Development using Spring Boot and Open API Specification 3.0.
 This approach improves the team’s communication and agility through timely API design feedback, fail-fast processes, and parallel work.